futomi/html5-CC2650SensorTag.js/README.md

 #### <a name="greenLedOff-method">greenLedOff(*[callback]*)</a>

-This method turns off the green LED and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method turns off the green LED and returns a `Promise` object.

 ```JavaScript
 tag.greenLedOff().then(() => {